iliabylich/iliabylich.github.io/_posts/2016-01-26-ruby-marshalling-from-a-to-z.markdown

 end
 ```

-I've extracted `marshal_const_get` to a separate method to use it later for
+I have extracted `marshal_const_get` to a separate method to use it later for
 reading a `Module` from the marshalled data.

 ## Module